k2bd/gateau-poker/README.md

 * Players who don't have to reveal hands during showdown should auto-muck their hands

 ## General To-dos
-* Add timer to moves
+* Add time limit to moves with check/fold interpreted after timeout
 * Secure configuration endpoint
-* Add a database of game info
+* Push game moves to a logging server
 * Move to asynch player pushes

 # License